namrt/Stress-Prediction-Model/README.md

 **Description**

-Jupiter provides stress prediction in case there is no calendar data available.
-The focus is on the data collected from the previous versions of the app calendar data to predict the stress level of a new user.
-It is based on the aggregated features
+Jupiter provides stress prediction in case there is no calendar data available of the user.
+The focus is on the data collected from the previous versions of an app  to predict the stress level of a new user.

 **Phase 1:**